-navX-MXP onboard sensors require calibration in order to yield optimal results.
-We highly recommend taking the time to understand this calibration process - successful calibration is vital to ensure optimal performance.
+navX-sensors require calibration in order to yield optimal results.
+Although this calibration occurs automatically, we highly recommend taking the time to understand this calibration process - successful calibration is vital to ensure optimal performance.

 Accurate Gyroscope Calibration is crucial in order to yield valid yaw angles.
 Although this process occurs automatically, understanding how it works is required to obtain the best results.